Debugging random Haskell

 then fst (papply defB x)

-is funny; it's a 'method' of a 'type class' called MonadPlus
+‘method’ of a ‘type class’ called MonadPlus.
+A

-To know which implementation of mzero
+To know which implementation of mzero we’re dealing with, we need to

-we're dealing with, we need to know it's type.
-This must be the same as the then
+know it’s type.
+This must be the same as the then branch,

 (otherwise we couldn’t have put "Nope"

 as a possible return value).
-As we saw above, String
+As we saw above, String is just

-), and indeed lists are an instance of the type class MonadPlus
+and indeed lists are an instance of the type class MonadPlus.

-.
-Their implementation of mzero
+Their implementation of mzero is

-is the empty list []
+the empty list [], which (since

-, which (since we're dealing with [Char]
+we’re dealing with [Char] AKA

-) we can also write as ""
+we can also write as "":

 runner x = if length x == 3084